 From there, you can read more about your personal learning style and how to optimize it.

 Now That You Know Your Learning Style, Let’s Take a Look at How You Study Best

 Learning styles are a type of preference for the way you learn and remember new information.

 - auditory learning styles

 - kinesthetic learning styles

 You can use this information to improve your grades and test-taking skills.

 I’m going to break down each of these learning styles for you in a little more detail – so let’s take a look at our 3 primary learning styles.

-Visual Learning Styles
+1. Visual Learning Styles

-Then, when those with visual learning styles want to recall that information they mentally call up the picture they made in their mind and quickly recall the information.
+Then, when those with visual learning styles want to recall that information, they mentally call up the picture they made in their mind and can quickly recall it.